Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 | COMPLETED | The task has been completed. |
 | SUSPENDED | The task is suspended because the process instance it belongs to has been suspended.
 It cannot be completed until the process instance is activated. |
 | CANCELLED | The task has been cancelled and cannot be completed. |

+#### Select Multiple

+You can delete or change the assignee of multiple user tasks at the same time.

+1. Select the **Select Multiple** check box on the top right.

+2. Use the check boxes on the left next to each user task to select the ones you want to change in bulk.

+    **Note:** You can also select all of the user tasks at once by selecting the check box at the top of the list.

+3. Click **Delete** or **Change assignee** from the three dots menu on the top right.

+4.

 ### Variables {#task-variables}